bseverns/perceptual-drift/README.md

 Perceptual Drift is a participatory drone‑based installation where **audience motion** modulates **FPV drone** behavior and **live video processing**.
 It centers shared authorship: many bodies → probabilistic control → drones that “drift” perceptually.
 The installation leans on **DIY‑friendly stacks**: Betaflight micro‑drones, Raspberry Pi video processing (GStreamer/OBS), Processing for gesture tracking, and an OSC→MSP control bridge.
 Optional **Teensy DSP/LED** layers extend visual/sonic feedback.
 Think of it as an unholy jam session between [Betaflight](https://betaflight.com/), [Processing](https://processing.org/), [GStreamer](https://gstreamer.freedesktop.org/), and [python-osc](https://pypi.org/project/python-osc/) with a splash of [Mozzi](https://sensorium.github.io/Mozzi/) and [CrazySwarm2](https://crazyswarm.readthedocs.io/).

 > **No breadcrumbs?
-No problem.** This README tries to be the missing field manual.
-Every subsystem below includes links, inspiration, and what to Google when things melt down.
+No problem.** This README tries to be the "missing field manual" for these tech stacks.
+Every subsystem below includes links, inspiration, and what to Google when things melt down so you can find your way home.

 ---